korzhyk/OpenCore-DELL-OptiPlex-5060-MFF/README.md

 ## IMPORTANT HIDDEN BIOS SETTINGS

-In OC menu there is option to launch `modGRUBShell.efi` that allows to set hidden BIOS options.
+In OC menu there is option to launch `setup_var.efi` that allows to set hidden BIOS options.
 Such as `CFG-Lock` and `DVMT Pre-Allocated`

 ```